wharfkit/website/src/lib/docs/AccountKit/AccountKit.md

 ## Creation

 When using the `AccountKit` factory class within a web application, the developer will first need to instantiate it.
-Here is a basic example:
+Here is a basic example of how to do:

 ```typescript
 import { AccountKit } from "@wharfkit/Account"